AlexiaMadalinaCirstea/ml-agents_AIML1/docs/Readme.md

 Navigate to forked repository folder in your file system Open folder, add the Project folder as a Unity project Open this project in Unity

+How to fork and clone:
+First you need to fork and then clone, first clone the reporitory and then fork it, as you already fork because of what we have to do as planning